octoana/monorepo-code-scanning-action/README.md

 #### Setting project structure

-The project structure can either be defined in a JSON file and provided by name in the `project-json` input, or can be parsed out of an MSBuild XML file in the `build-xml` input.
+The project structure can either be defined in a JSON file and provided by name in the `projects-json` input, or can be parsed out of an MSBuild XML file in the `build-xml` input.

 It has several purposes - it defines the paths that are watched for changes, and checked out, and also defines CodeQL configuration options.